thearnica/react-media-match/README.md

  Testing and mocking are related to SSR rendering, and you may use MediaServerRender for tests and Mocks for SSR as well.

+## See also
+- [react-media-query-hoc](https://github.com/DomainGroupOSS/react-media-query-hoc) implements the same idea of SSR friendly and Multiple-breakpoints approach.

 ## Articles